Contact: tom at civiclab dot us – 773-770-5714

-He was a co-founder of Protect Our Parks, a neighborhood effort to stop the privatization of public space in Chicago.
+In 2008 he was a co-founder of Protect Our Parks, a neighborhood effort to stop the privatization of public space in Chicago.
 He was a lead organizer for No Games Chicago, an all-volunteer grassroots effort that opposed Chicago’s 2016 Olympic bid.
 He has taught workshops on “The Politics of Creativity – A Call To Service”for arts service organizations in six states.
-He teaches a number of classes on art, creativity and civic engagement for Loyola University, School of the Art Institute, the Illinois Institute of Technology, and DePaul University.
+He teaches a number of classes on art, creativity and civic engagement for Loyola University, School of the Art Institute, the Illinois Institute of Technology, DePaul University and for i c stars.
 Tom has published a web-based project, “America Needs You!” – about the need for artists to get involved in politics.
-He is a member of the Chicago Public Radio Community Advisory Council.

 Email: tom at tresser dot com